 Social Media Response Time: The time it takes a brand specialist to respond to a brand mention online.

 Social Media Risk Management: Main risks involving social media involve brand reputation, compliance violations, and release of confidential information.
 Risk management is the effort of an organization to minimize these issues, usually involving an integrated team of social media specialists to monitor these sites and respond to mentions of their brand.

 Social Media ROI: The return on investment of social media.
 Can be calculated in monetary return, brand awareness, customer satisfaction, retention or other metrics.

-Social Media Software: A software as service platform which facilitates the use of social media.
+Social Media Software: A Software as a Service (SaaS) platform which facilitates the use of social media.

-Social Media Tools for Business: Various software as service (saas) tools that fulfill a business objective.
+Social Media Tools For Business: Various Software as a Service (SaaS) tools that fulfill a business objective.
 May require a paid subscription, but often they have freemium models as well.

-Social Media Tracking: The process of tracking and trending social media occurances in reference to a brand.
+Social Media Tracking: The process of tracking and trending social media occurrences in reference to a brand.

 Social Media Training: Teaching social media practitioners the strategies, tools, and tactics necessary to fully leverage social media for the benefit of a brand.

 Social Network: Internet based media platforms that facilitate intercommunication and geared toward staying in touch with people not physically in the area.
 Other uses include (but are not limited to) brand promotions, common interests, and social movements.